Digital Nomad Life in Brazil

 What are the pros and cons of living in Brazil?

 "It is absolutely not useful for anyone to compare Brazil to the United States so I won't.
 I like living here and am in a very lucky situation.
 Although there are distinct disadvantages to living here mostly related to convenience, life here is excellent.
 It's a beautiful place.
 It's easy to travel by car or air when there is no pandemic.
 I love photography so it's a paradise in some ways.
 I'd love to build a homestead but I'm afraid the wife is a city girl so that's probably not in the cards.
 Maybe a weekend place where I could do a garden?
 On the downside, it can be uncomfortable to confront certain types of ignorance that are, for the most part, no fault of the ignorant ones.
 You have to understand where you are and that you have not had to live through what these folks have had to live through.
 They are conditioned just like anybody gets conditioned by their upbringing.
 They're mostly good hearted so if you want a laundry list of complaints, I'm not going to give it.
 If you want to find good here, they have it in spades.
 If you want to gritch and gripe, you'll have plenty of fodder for that as well.
 I keep reminding myself how extraordinary it is to have this opportunity.
-I would like to be able to talk with more people who like woodworking, people who are classical musicians and people who are "makers" but that's splitting hairs and I feel like that will come in time when we can talk to each other without the unreasonable fear we are under in the present moment," said one member in Rio de Janeiro.
+I would like to be able to talk with more people who like woodworking, people who are classical musicians and people who are "makers" but that's splitting hairs and I feel like that will come in time when we can talk to each other without the unreasonable fear we are under in the present moment," said one foreigner in Rio de Janeiro.

 Get Quote